radimtrojek/FeatureList/BD02/BD02-Identity_Authentication_Authorization_mngt.md

 |NEW|-|System|OP, System|-|

 It allows to deactivate active user account in case that customer or operator is offboarded.
 User account can be activated back within defined time interval.
-Once deactivated access token has to be invalidated.
+Once deactivated access token has to be invalidated.TODO(add link to RR)

 ### BFU-0200106: Manage user name
 |Status|Version|Supported applications|Consumers|Note|